penkong/win-priotix/README.md

 because of geography , I need use vpn for fetching almost any kind of info from internet and with webpack 4 , 5 when use vpn or vpn in browser cause app not load up and it almost take 6 hours time of me to understand therefore for demonstration we use create-react-app but webpack version is fully functional and healthy but for rendering info i can't use that . webpack is buggy with postcss too , webpack almost take whole day one . also consider we can add many fancy things to webpack version for build production version .
-(and my main vpn does not work right now guess blocked by internet provider)
+(and my main vpn does not work now guess blocked by internet provider)

 ###### second: